-The Joint Trades are urging BCBS to delay the implementation of SCO60, currently scheduled for January 2026, to allow time for a targeted consultation and redesign of the framework.
+The asociations are urging BCBS to delay the implementation of SCO60, currently scheduled for January 2026, to allow time for a targeted consultation and redesign of the framework.
 The letter argues that the current standard imposes overly conservative and punitive capital requirements that do not accurately reflect the actual risks of cryptoassets and are inconsistent with established market risk practices.
 The letter emphasizes the need for a more balanced approach that aligns with actual risk profiles and encourages responsible innovation within the regulatory framework.

 - Eliminating the distinction between permissioned and permissionless ledgers for Group 1 classification.